 Films that have been previously submitted to the Short Film Competition are not eligible.

 Submissions received by the closing date of competition will be reviewed by a jury and will be judged based on: Production (directing, writing, originality and acting), Cinematography (camerawork, lighting, composition), Sound (music, dialog, effects, mixing), and Post-production (cutting/editing, transitions, pacing).
 The decisions of the jury are final and the results will be communicated to the entrants via supplied e-mail.
-Select Prizes will be awarded in an awards ceremony directly following the Short Film Showcase on Saturday, October 14, 2017.
+Select Prizes will be awarded in an awards ceremony directly following the Short Film Showcase.

-There is no entry fee for the Short Film Competition.
+There is no entry fee for the Short Film Competition for the Simcoe County or High school categories.

 A brief description/synopsis is also required.

-While not mandatory, a promotional electronic press kit or CD/DVD/flash drive containing digital high res still images, mini bios, and/or a press kit is always appreciated.
+While not mandatory, a promotional electronic press kit (EPK) containing digital high res still images, mini bios, and/or press notes are always appreciated.
 The Barrie Film Festival makes every effort to ensure accuracy with the credits listed in the program/promotions but shall not be held liable for errors or omissions, should they occur.